What's meterN requirements ?

 Can i assign a meter number to another one?

-You can decommissioning a meter, it allow to reassign a meter to another one.
+You can decommission a meter, it allow to reassign a meter to another one.

-The detailled data of the last 2 days will be removed for this meter.
+The detailled data of the last 2 days will be backuped and data will be removed in currently use csv for this meter.

 Did i plan to use a database like MySQL or SQLlite ?